Quick Summary

 On April 13, 1919, British soldiers shot unarmed Indians in Amritsar’s Jallianwala Bagh, killing many, including children, and injuring hundreds.

 Jallianwala Bagh’s walls bear bullet marks as a national memorial.
 The massacre was planned.
 Dyer proudly admitted it aimed for a ‘moral effect.’
 He decided to shoot all the men meeting.
 No regrets.
 He went to England.
 Others were shocked and demanded an inquiry.
 A UK newspaper called it a terrible massacre.
 Later, on March 13, 1940, Udham Singh killed O’Dwyer.
 He was Punjab’s Lt.
 Governor during the Jallianwala Bagh massacre.
 Indians were furious.
 The government reacted brutally.
-Punjabis crawled, faced cages, flogging.
+Punjabis were hanged, faced cages, and flogged.
 Newspapers were banned, and editors were jailed or deported.
 A reign of terror followed, like after the 1857 revolt.

 On April 13, 1919, a large crowd gathered at Jallianwala Bagh in Amritsar to protest the arrest of nationalist leaders Satya Pal and Dr Saifuddin Kitchlew.
 General Dyer, a British officer, entered with his troops and opened fire on the unarmed civilians without warning.
 The shooting lasted for ten minutes, killing around 1,000 people and injuring 2,000, according to Congress estimates.
 After exhausting their ammunition, Dyer and his troops withdrew.
 Today, the bullet marks on the walls of Jallianwala Bagh serve as a powerful reminder of this horrific event, and the site stands as a national memorial.